oraichain/docs-site/docs/TokenEconomics.md

 Figure here!

+Foundation tokens are used to fund critical development of Oraichain-related technologies and provide financial support to projects and entities within the Oraichain community, in order to accelerate the growth of the ecosystem.
+Ecosystem tokens will be incentives for Validators, AI Providers, and Testcase Providers.

 **ORAI token release schedule (%)**

-All team, advisors, and private sale investors' tokens are locked until mainnet launch.
+All team, advisors, and private sale investors' tokens are locked at least after the mainnet launch.
 Therefore, no founders, team members, advisors, or investors in the private sale round will be able to sell ERC20-ORAI tokens on any secondary market at the time of listing or any time prior to the mainnet launch.
 We think it is very important to set up the incentives properly for our team and early supporters in the seed sale round.
+- 75% of seed sale tokens are locked until public sale.
+- 50% of private sale tokens are locked for 1 year.
+- 50% of team tokens are locked in 5 years.
+- 30% of advisor tokens are locked in 5 years.

 Figure here!

 ## Token governance and use of funds
-Funds raised in Seed and Private rounds will be spent according to the following allocations:
+Funds raised in the seed and private rounds will be spent according to the following allocations:
-- 60% technical and business development.
+- 60% technical and business development
-- 20% marketing.
+- 20% marketing
-- 10% operation.
+- 10% operation
-- 10% legal and audit fee.
+- 10% legal and audit fee

-Funds are raised in ETH and then they are converted to stable coins in order to avoid crypto price’s volatility risk.
-ETH and stable coins are store in multi-signature wallets that require at least 3 out of 4 signatures from ORAI founders.
+Funds are raised in ETH or fiat and then they are converted to stable coins in order to avoid crypto price’s volatility risk.
+ETH and stable coins are store in multi-signature wallets that require at least 3 out of 4 signatures from Oraichain founders.

 ## ORAI token utility
 When ORAI mainnet is officially launched, the ORAI token is required to secure and power the decentralized oracle network of validators.
 The native ORAI token is used in different scenarios below: